plone/plone.formwidget.contenttree/README.rst

 Introduction
 ============

-plone.formwidget.contenttree is a z3c.form widget for use with Plone.
-It uses the jQuery Autocomplete widget, and has graceful fallback for non- Javascript browsers.
+plone.formwidget.contenttree is a `z3c.form`_ widget for use with Plone.
+It uses the `jQuery Autocomplete widget`_, and has graceful fallback for non- Javascript browsers.

 There is a single-select version (AutocompleteSelectionFieldWidget) for